ewancoder/btp/Documentation/about.rst

 Big TyperNatural Project (BTP) overview
 ***************************************

-This page describes everything about the idea itself and **abstract** things.
-If you wish some **technical** project info, you may be interested in [[structure]].
+This page describes everything about the history of project startup, the idea itself and **abstract** things.
+If you wish some **technical** project info, you may be interested in :doc:`dev`.

 .. contents::
-   :depth: 10
+   :depth: 3

 History
 =======

-Now I'll briefly tell you what and how inspired me to do such a thing - text based rpg game in nowadays world, and what stages I had been through while developing it.
+Now I'm going to tell you briefly what and how have inspired me to do such a thing - text based rpg game in nowadays world, and what stages I have been through while developing it.
 I'm developing it since 2008.
 It was my pro-skill to create a game as a way of **learning** new programming language.
 It's funny, it's interesting.
 And it's significantly **useful**!
 Cause, you know, the best way to learn language is to **practice it**.
 I set my goal - I do that and I learn new language.
-So, I had developed games firstly in Basic, Pascal, Delphi, then in lots of other languages such as C, C++, Java, then I had created web-browser games using php, mysql and javascript (html and css are stylesheet and markup languages, which I do not count as programming languages).
-So there was lots of languages and I do not remember all of them.
+So, I were developing games firstly in Basic, Pascal, Delphi, then in lots of other languages such as C, C++, Java, then I started creating web-browser games using php, mysql and javascript (html and css are stylesheet and markup languages, which I do not count as programming languages).
+So there was lots of languages, I don't even remember all list of them.

 I've been developing this games and learnt different things.
 From how to read files up to how to create inventory and skills and items...
 This was really great practice.
 Why **was**?
-Because now I am actually building The Game.
+Because now I am **actually** writing The Game.
 The real one.
 Because I'm in love with **python** and I don't think that I'll find anything more suitable for my current goal.

 In the past it was Big Supernatural Project - big supernatural roleplaying text-based game based on CWTV Supernatural show.
-One version of the game was even included simultaneous play with two characters at once - Dean and Sam (two brother, main characters of Supernatural TV Show).
+One version of the game was even made to play simultaneously by two characters at once - Dean and Sam (two brother, main characters of Supernatural TV Show).

 But when I had thought to make it real (last time it was with C++ and QT) - I understood that there're lots of licences in real world, copyrights and other crap.
 So, even if my game will be opensource and free (which I am direct to), if it will become awesome and famous (which is not likely to happen) some companies might be offended, litigate with me and other crap.
 So that was when I decided to make a game based on Supernatural world, but without any characters from TV Show (actually I was intended to make some cross-reference with them).
 And I thought that it would be great to have the action going in other times - in 80th, for example.